 NATIONAL PFEFFERNUSSE DAY

-The exact origin in unknown however the Dutch believe that pfeffernusse (or pepernoten) are linked to the feast of Sinterklaas, which is celebrated on December 5 in the Netherlands and December 6 in Germany and Belgium.
+The exact origin of the cookie is unknown.
+However, the Dutch believe that pfeffernüsse (or pepernoten in Dutch) are linked to the feast of Sinterklaas, which is celebrated on December 5 in the Netherlands and December 6 in Germany and Belgium.
 This holiday is when children receive gifts from St. Nicholas, who is partially the inspiration for the Santa Claus tradition.

-Over time, many bakers have created their own pfeffernusse recipes.
+Over time, many bakers have created their own pfeffernüsse recipes.
 Traditional methods included various nuts such as almonds and walnuts.
-Some modern recipes exclude nuts altogether along with the black pepper, retaining only cinnamon, cloves, nutmeg, allspice and cardamom as flavoring.
-Molasses and honey are often used to sweeten the cookie
+Some modern recipes exclude nuts altogether along with the black pepper, retaining only cinnamon, cloves, nutmeg, allspice, and cardamom as flavorings.
+Bakers also use molasses and honey to sweeten the cookie

 HOW TO OBSERVE NATIONAL PFEFFERNUSSE DAY